 Three men pose for a photo while sitting in a doorway, one is displaying peace signs

 James, Uncle Barry, and Ishmael (aka “Homer”) were happy to chat with me for a few minutes.
 James told me he was a Marine for 10 years, and then we talked about their current situations.
-They had me laughing a good bit during our conversations, and I appreciated the positive energy they had despite their living conditions.
+They had me laughing a good bit during our conversation, and I appreciated the positive energy they had.

 NOTE: James, Barry, and Ishmael requested that I take their photos and knew the photos were for use on my website.
-I would never disrespect a member of the homeless community by taking photos and posting them without permission.
-Some folks want their stories told, but many don’t.
-Hopefully you’ll be considerate, as well!
+Some folks want their stories told, but others don’t.
+Please keep that in mind and be considerate when taking photos in the area.

 Places to Stay Near City Market